M3DZIK/imgurs/README.md

     yay -S imgurs

-If you are using arch linux you can add [this repo](https://github.com/archlinux-pkg/packages) and run
+or can add [this repo](https://github.com/archlinux-pkg/packages) and run

     sudo pacman -Sy imgurs